-Jeff Smith chats with Dr. Donald Piché, president of the Traverse City Curling Club in this Q&A that was originally published in the January 2015 issue of Traverse, Northern Michigan’s Magazine.
+Jeff Smith chats with Dr. Donald Piché, president of the Traverse City Curling Club.

 In the United States, curling—42-pound polished rock gliding on ice toward target, two people sweeping a path as it goes—has long been relegated to weird-hours TV and derided by talk show hosts as proof of how peculiar Canadians are.
 But, following the last Olympics, curling has become a sport on the rise in America (Russian Women’s Curling Team calendar noted).
 Traverse City people are doing their part to fuel the curling surge, with a full league season scheduled this winter.
 We checked in with the president of the nascent Traverse City Curling, Dr. Donald Piché.

 So, how did curling get started in Traverse City?

 It actually began about eight years ago when I asked the head of Centre Ice about starting a curling league.
 He said that was a bad idea and that was it.
 Then four years ago I brought it up again, and he said, “It’s so expensive.
 A set of rocks alone is $10,000, and there’s other equipment, too.”
 And I thought, Good, at least he’s thinking about it.
 Then a couple years ago I asked him again and he said let’s see what we can make happen.

 Tell us about that amazingly successful open house you had.

 We invited people from the five curling clubs in Michigan to come to Traverse City one weekend and teach people how to curl.
 Fifty of them came to teach, and 500 people showed up on a Saturday to try it!
 Once that happened, we knew we had enough interest.

 So you have already had one season of league play?

 We had a mini-season, just three weeks last June.